-The regulation stipulates, among others, a number of requirements that carriers must meet.
-In practice, this means that a carrier must:
+The regulation includes requirements that carriers must satisfy.
+In practice, this means that a carrier, among other things, must:

 - ensure accessibility and assistance for disabled passengers and passengers with reduced mobility where possible;